miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :width: 200pt
        :align: center

-Choosing the size of the smoothing kernel also depends on the region you are interested in.
-If you want to study a very small region a big large kernel could eventually smooth your data too much.
+Choosing the size of the smoothing kernel also depends on your reason for smoothing.
+If you want to study a small region, a large kernel might smooth your data too much.
+The filter shouldn't generally be larger than the activation you're trying to detect.
 Thus, the amount of smoothing that you should use is determined partly by the question you want to answer.
+Some authors suggest using twice the voxel dimensions as a reasonable starting point.

 Segmentation (sMRI only)